History of the France national football team: Euro 2020

 The postponed Euro 2020 which was held in summer 2021, witnessed the return of Karim Benzema to the national team after a five-year hiatus.
 France finished top of their group ahead of Germany, Portugal and Hungary, yet they were eliminated in the round of 16 by Switzerland on penalties after a 3–3 draw.

 2022 FIFA World Cup

 Several players became injured prior and during the tournament including: Karim Benzema, Lucas Hernandez, N'Golo Kanté, Presnel Kimpembe, Mike Maignan, Christopher Nkunku and Paul Pogba.
-However, France managed to reach its second consecutive final, after defeating Poland, England and Morocco in the knockout stages.
-In the Final, France lost 4–2 on penalties to Argentina after a thrilling 3–3 draw.
-Kylian Mbappé won the Golden Boot by scoring 8 goals in 7 games.
+However, France defeated Poland, England and Morocco in the knockout stages, en route to facing Argentina in their second consecutive final.
+Kylian Mbappé scored all three goals for France, including the third one that sent the match to a penalty shoot-out.
+Mbappé scored his first penalty for the team, but Kingsley Coman and Aurélien Tchouaméni both missed their penalties, and France ultimately lost.
+Mbappé won the Golden Boot by scoring 8 goals in 7 games.

+UEFA Euro 2024

+France qualified for the UEFA Euro 2024 in Germany, where they placed second in the group stage following a victory over Austria 1–0 and two draws against Netherlands (0–0) and Poland (1–1), therefore advancing to the knockout stage.
+They defeated Belgium 1–0 in the round of 16 and later advanced to the semifinals after defeating Portugal in penalties following a 0–0 score.
+At this point, France had yet to score a goal from open play, havins scored previous goals from penalty kicks (Poland) or own goals (Belgium and Austria).
+France was later defeated by Spain 2–1 in the semifinals.